New American Poets

 an inch from the tasseled fringe, an inch

 in a permanent

 pot of terra cotta, its imperial fronds

 in a fanning of afternoon sun, this is absolutely

 in a fanfare of vanishing, sun.

-* * * "Her Palm, Her Apotheosis" by Timothy Donnelly from Twenty-seven Props for a Production of Eine Lebenszeit (Grove Press, 2003).
+From Twenty-seven Props for a Production of Eine Lebenszeit (Grove Press, 2003).
 Copyright 2003 by Timothy Donnelly.
 Reprinted with the permission of the author.

 As a child I found it difficult to fall asleep.
 I couldn't put an end to the saying of things.
 More obedient by day, the current of inwardly articulated thoughts—or half-verbalized, half-felt imaginings—only amplified its whirring in the solitude and silence of the night, increasing its insistence, muscling its rhythm to an almost hypnotic hold.
 Barbara Herrnstein-Smith claims that all of us are "almost continuously" addressing "that most intimate, congenial and attentive listener whom we carry within our own skins."
 I assume she's right; at any rate, this has been my experience for as long as I can remember, and as a child—unschooled in the stilling of the mind—the unstoppable, exuberant flow of "interior speech" held for me as much interest and fascination as the realm of ordinary objects and sensible people.

 Habit asks that I oppose the "interior" and "exterior" realms, but I won't.
 All thinking is made possible by the material world.
 Yet our perception and evaluation of that world is, of course, determined by our thinking, determined by our language, and that condition of language which seems to me to hint at the fullest possibility of what it might mean to be, that seems most capable of expressing what Wittgenstein calls "the miracle of the existence of the world," is poetry.